 The bill has tens of thousands of sensory receptors known as push rods that are activated by pressure or touch.
 They are so sensitive that they can detect the slightest movements in the water, such as when insect larvae or shrimps move from

 new south wales

-The platypus looks like it has a duck’s bill.
+The sensitive bill on the platypus looks like a duck’s bill.

-Webbed toes help push the platypus through the water.
+Webbed toes help form a paddle for propelling the platypus through the water.